The Heart of the Matter

 waiter.jpg

 In the beginning, my descriptions were extremely effusive.
 Borderline inflated, you might say, and tinged with a hint of the zealot -- not unlike the poetry of one in love for the first time and badly in need of an editor.
-Charming?
-For sure.
-Engaging?
-You bet.
-Attention getting?
-That, too.
-But also confusing to anyone sincerely wanting to understand what the big deal was all about.

 In time, like wine, I have mellowed, no longer ruled by the need to label, define, and explain.
 It's a game I choose not to play any more.
-What does Maharaji say when people ask him who he is?
-"Just a human being" -- a mirror that helps people see their true reflection at that moment in time.

-The year was 1983 and I was living in Los Angeles.
-Although I had enjoyed some wonderfully casual moments with Maharaji throughout the years, most of my contact with him had been at big programs, him on stage, me straining to see from the mezzanine, wondering how to get a better seat.
+Although I had enjoyed some wonderfully casual moments with Prem throughout the years, most of my contact with him had been at big programs, him on stage, me straining to see from the mezzanine, wondering how to get a better seat.
 Like most of his students I wanted "special" time with him, away from the crowds.

 And then, with a signal from the caterer, my adventure began -- silver tray of hors d'oeuvres in my left hand -- spreading out with the rest of the waiters among the guests, each according to our designated areas.

-The first thing I saw was Maharaji.
 Technically speaking, he wasn't in my "area," but since none of the other waiters were approaching him, I decided to fill the void.
-This was my chance, I reasoned -- especially since I hadn't talked to him for three years.
+This was my chance, I reasoned, especially since I hadn't talked to him for three years.

 "Hors d'oeuvre?"
 I asked, extending my tray of goodies in his direction.

-Maharaji pulled his head back, looked away, and extended his hand in a slow, downward motion as if to say, "Keep that thing away from me!"
+He pulled his head back, looked away, and extended his hand in a slow, downward motion as if to say, "Keep that thing away from me!"

 I smiled and continued on my way, wondering if his refusal had any kind of cosmic significance.
 Was it me or the pizza puffs?
 Was he seeing some deep, ancient flaw in me?
 Was I hopelessly uncool?

-From where I was now positioned, there were absolutely no sight lines to the party, no chance to see, I thought, Maharaji.
+Fortunately, the day was too beautiful to obsess on my thoughts for long and so I kept moving until I located my area in the field behind his house.
+From where I was now positioned, there were absolutely no sight lines to the party, no chance to see, I thought, the one for whom I was happy to be serving.
 The only thing interesting to look at was the ocean and the sky.

 It took about ten guests to empty my tray.
 After that I would head back to the waiters' shed for refills.
-This must have happened at least 20 times during the day and each time it did, Maharaji would somehow enter my field of vision -- standing, talking, eating, walking, and doing all the things that a person does at a party.
+This must have happened at least 20 times during the day and each time it did, Prem would somehow enter my field of vision -- standing, talking, eating, walking, and doing all the things a person does at a party.
 And though I could never predict what he was going to be doing when I saw him, I could predict the feeling I would have.

-"Jazzed" is how I would refer to it.
+"Jazzed" is how I would describe it.
 Pumped.
 Buzzed.
 Blissed.
 I was a curious hybrid of boy seeing Santa and a Grateful Dead groupie with a lifetime back stage pass.

-"It's "him," I would think to myself again and again.
-"Him!"
+This little scene played itself out many times during the day.
+But then something curious happened.
 About the 20th time I saw him, I felt nothing.
 Zero.
 Nada.
 Zilch.
 An unwelcome sense of normalcy began to take me over.
 Seeing him was suddenly no big deal.
 I wasn't awed.
 I wasn't amazed.
 Neither was I captivated, astounded, excited, glad, grateful, inspired, delighted, or energized.
-I wasn't anything.

 Was it him?
 Was it me?
 Was it both of us?
 Neither?
 Something else?

-One conclusion I could have easily drawn was that Maharaji was nothing special -- a Wizard of Oz made great only by my own neurotic projections.
 Yes, if I wanted proof that he was nothing but my own self-invented hype, now I had it.
 But having received Knowledge from him 12 years earlier and having experienced the many benefits of his guidance in my life, I could not bail out at such a simplistic conclusion.

 Something else was clearly going on.